isisaddons-legacy/isis-module-security/README.md

   the edge case of permissions for a class in the root package is not supported.
 - users could possibly be extended to include user settings, refactored out from [isis-module-settings](https://github.com/isisaddons/isis-module-settings)
 - features could possibly be refactored out/merged with [isis-module-devutils](https://github.com/isisaddons/isis-module-devutils).
+- hierarchical roles
+- tenancy applied to roles (so only apply permissions of a user's global roles or those of their tenancy; requires a custom override of Isis' AuthorizationManagerStandard so can pass through the tenancy of the target object being evaluated.

 ## Legal Stuff ##